 - (i) the disputed domain name is identical or confusingly similar to a trademark or service mark in which the Complainant has rights; and - (ii) the Respondent has no rights or legitimate interests in respect of the disputed domain name; and - (iii) the disputed domain name has been registered and is being used in bad faith.

 A. Identical or Confusingly Similar

-The Panel finds that the Complainant is the owner of the trademark DPD both by registration and acquired reputation and that the disputed domain name <dpdcourierservice.com> is confusingly similar to the trademark DPD.
+The Panel finds that the Complainant is the owner of the trademark WILLIAM HILL both by registration and acquired reputation and that the disputed domain name is confusingly similar to the WILLIAM HILL trademark.